-MAG is honoured to announce our innovative risk education (EORE) project in Iraq has been shortlisted for the Best Not-for-Profit Campaign at the Northern Marketing Awards.
+MAG is honoured to announce our innovative risk education (EORE) project in Iraq scooped the Best Not-for-Profit Campaign at the Northern Marketing Awards on Tuesday 3 November.

-We are delighted to be recognised by the organisers Prolific North alongside the Royal College of Nursing, the Washington Community Food Project and Animal Trust.
+We are delighted to have been recognised by the Prolific North judges in a highly competitive category that saw MAG nominated alongside the Royal College of Nursing, the Washington Community Food Project and Animal Trust.

 Last year, MAG launched a pilot project with Facebook and the US government to help people in northern Iraq learn how to stay safe from the landmines and unexploded bombs left behind by ISIS.

 The initiative used Facebook's advertising tools to deliver simple graphics targetted to almost one million people living in the most-affected Ninewa region.

 The messages were seen almost 30 million times by 983,447 people in Ninewa.
 With 94 per cent of people surveyed confirming the graphics had helped them understand the risks posed by explosive hazards.

 Reacting to the nomination, Robin Toal, MAG's Digital Coordinator and the project lead, said:

 “As an international organisation headquartered in Manchester, we’re delighted to win this regional award in recognition of our ground-breaking work in Iraq.